 Although the Toy Fox Terrier is small, this dog breed still requires daily exercise.
 A quick walk around the block or a little playtime in the backyard will be plenty for these peppy companions.
 They also enjoy participating in a variety of activities such as obedience and agility training.

 The average lifespan of the Toy Fox Terrier is between 12 to 14 years.

 Toy Fox Terrier Breed Popularity

 The Toy Fox Terrier has gained little popularity in the United States since they were officially recognized in 2003.
-As of today, these dogs are ranked as the 116th most popular breed in the U.S. by the American Kennel Club out of 202 registered breeds.
+Today, the American Kennel Club ranks this toy breed as the 116th most popular breed in the U.S. out of 202 registered breeds.